Northwood Glass Company: History

 Harry Northwood who founded the company was the son of John Northwood, a noted maker of English cameo glass.
 He came to America in 1880 and worked at J. H. Hobbs, Brockunier and Company.
 He worked as a glass etcher there from approximately 1881-1884.
 He then worked for the La Belle glass company and during a strike there moved to Phoenix glass company in Pittsburgh, Pa.
 He became a glass maker when he returned to La Belle about 1886.

-The original Northwood glass company was founded by Harry Northwood in 1887 in Martins Ferry, Ohio, and was moved to Ellwood City, Pennsylvania.
-But the company did not prosper in that location.
+The original Northwood Glass Company was established by Harry Northwood in 1887 in Martins Ferry, Ohio.
+However, the company was later relocated to Ellwood City, Pennsylvania, where it failed to thrive.
 In 1895 he opened up the New Northwood glass company in a factory previously owned by the Indiana Glass company in Indiana, Pennsylvania.
 This factory joined National glass conglomerate in 1899.

 In 1902 Harry opened the Harry Northwood and company factory in Wheeling, West Virginia.
 The factory had belonged to the J. H. Hobbs, Brockunier and Company.
 It was here that he developed his formula for Carnival glass.

 Harry Northwood died in 1919.
 The company continued producing glass, but was closed in 1925.